gutsyguy/flashcards/README.md

 ## 💡 Why This Project?

 This project demonstrates my ability to build production-ready, scalable web applications using the latest technologies.
 It showcases my skills in full-stack development, cloud integration, authentication, payments, and AI—all essential for modern software engineering roles.

----

-Let me know if you'd like to further tailor this for a specific internship or add a personal statement!